LJWatson/website-tink-eleventy/src/posts/2011-11-28-using-html5-headings.md

 HTML5 uses [sectioning content](https://dev.w3.org/html5/spec/content-models.html#sectioning-content) to break a page up into chunks.
 The `article`, `aside`, `nav` and `section` elements can be used to explicitly create sections.
 Here’s what the HTML5 specification says about sectioning content:

-> "Sectioning content is content that defines the scope of headings and footers… Each sectioning content element potentially has a heading and an outline."
+> Sectioning content is content that defines the scope of headings and footers… Each sectioning content element potentially has a heading and an outline.

 ## HTML5 headings

 This means that each section contains its own heading hierarchy.
 Here’s what the HTML5 specification says about it:

-> "The first element of heading content in an element of sectioning content represents the heading for that section."
+> The first element of heading content in an element of sectioning content represents the heading for that section.

 This means that you could use an h1 at the start of each sectioning element.
 For example: